egarner99/GA4/README.md

 git push -u origin main
 ```

-I also did some final edits, and did the command again.
+I also did some final edits two separate times, and redid the command twice for each time.

-16. Both @menukabh and @jelmerp were tagged in an issue.
+16. Both @menukabh and @jelmerp were tagged in an issue once completed.